 by Mike Ratliff

-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-(Romans 8:28 ESV)
+28 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
+Romans 8:28 (NASB)

 When things appear dark and perhaps the bottom just fell out of a major part of our lives, we may fall into doubt about God’s sustaining grace.
 However, God is faithful.
 He is also Sovereign and never taken by surprise by the good and bad events in the lives of His people.